-2014-2015 Health Physics Society Fellowships
+2021–2022 Health Physics Society Fellowships

 - The Burton J. Moyer Memorial Fellowship was established by the Northern California Chapter of the HPS to memorialize the late Burton J. Moyer and to encourage his ideals in the study of the safe use of radiation for the benefit of all people.
-The award consists of a stipend of $9,000.
+The award consists of a stipend of $10,000.

 - Two additional HPS Fellowships are also presented each year, consisting of a stipend of $5,000 each.

-- Copies of all undergraduate and graduate transcripts
+- Copies of all undergraduate and graduate transcripts (nonofficial transcript is fine).

-- A one-page statement about your personal career goals, including a statement about your intent to enter the field of health physics
+- A one-page statement about your personal career goals, including a statement about your intent to enter the field of health physics.

 - A summary of your health physics curriculum outlining the proposed course of study, a description of the courses to be taken, and the proposed timeline for graduate study.
 The plan of study must be signed by your faculty advisor and include that individual's contact information.
-Applicants for the HPS Fellowships for entering graduate students need not have been formally accepted by the program at the time this letter is written.
+Applicants for entering graduate students need not have been formally accepted by the program at the time this letter is written.

 Health Physics Society